 Customer care (such as waiting on tables, hotel service etc.)

 Basic skills in customer service are one part of the studies because hospitality industry requires employees to have wide professional skills.
 For example, in small restaurants and during rush hours cooks are expected to work as customer servants, too.
 Some students even choose to work on the service side after graduation.

-During the first year basic cooking skills are studied in the training kitchen, as well as the use of machines and utensils, ingredients, hygiene, nutrition etc. During the second and third year food production is mainly studied at the school's training restaurant and/or in real-life banquet functions.
+During the first year basic cooking skills are studied in the training kitchen, as well as the use machines and utensils, ingredients, hygiene, nutrition etc. On the second and third year food production is mainly studied at the school's training restaurant and/or in real-life banquet functions.

 Cost of study